Jack Fellure: 2012 campaign

 After another run in 2008, Fellure initially ran for the Republican Party's 2012 presidential nomination.

 After failing to gain attention for his 2012 presidential campaign as a Republican, Fellure decided to seek the nomination of the Prohibition Party at the party's national convention in Cullman, Alabama.
 Fellure was nominated for president on the second ballot, beating out former Thompson Township tax assessor and longtime Prohibition Party activist James Hedges of Pennsylvania.
 Party chairman Toby Davis was named as his running mate.
 The ticket appeared on the ballot only in Louisiana and received 518 votes on Election Day.

 Return to Republican Party

 In November 2012, Fellure filed with the FEC to run for the Republican Party's 2016 presidential nomination.
 He was unsuccessful.
 In November 2016, Fellure filed to run for the party's 2020 presidential nomination, but failed to make the ballot in any state.

 In a 2021 interview, Fellure reflected on his many campaigns, and remarked, "I found that people either readily accept or totally reject the Word of God.
 There seems to be no middle ground."

 Personal life

 Fellure resided in Hurricane, West Virginia, with his wife Jean, and was the father of seven children.
 They attended an Independent Fundamental Baptist church in Hurricane.
+Fellure was also a Kentucky Colonel.

 On July 31, 2022, Fellure died at St. Mary’s Medical Center in Huntington, West Virginia, at the age of 90.